-On November 14, 1997, a group of Manatee County Sheriff’s officers assigned to the Delta Division, an anti-narcotics trafficking unit, broke in the door of Karen Smith’s Bradenton, Florida home.
+On November 14, 1997, a group of Manatee County Sheriff’s officers assigned to the Delta Division, an anti-narcotics trafficking unit, broke in the door of Sarah Smith’s Bradenton, Florida home.

 Clad in black masks and raid equipment, the officers ordered Smith, 19, to the floor and ransacked the home.
 One of the officers came up with a Tylenol bottle which he said contained crack cocaine.

 Smith was arrested and charged with possession of crack cocaine.